evfro/recsys19_hybridsvd/README.md

                                                  <other arguments>
 ```

+### Reducing training time
 Keep in mind that some models require much longer training time than others.
-For example, the whole experiment for `HybridSVD` in both standard and cold start scenarios on Movielens-1M data completes even before the initial tuning of `Factorization Machines` is done for standard scenario.
-As Binder automatically shuts down long running tasks you may not be able to perform all computations.
-To reduce the risk of time-out shutdown you may want to run different notebooks in different (parallel) Binder sessions.
+For example, the whole experiment for `HybridSVD` in both standard and cold start scenarios on the Movielens-1M dataset completes even before the initial tuning of `Factorization Machines` is done for standard scenario.
+As Binder automatically shuts down long running tasks you may not be able to perform all computations before the timeout.
+To reduce the risk of such shutdown you may want to run different notebooks (different models) in independent Binder sessions.
 You may also want to reduce the number of points to consider in the random grid search for tuning non SVD-based models.
 For example, in the FM case you can change the `ntrial=60` input to `ntrials=30` in the `fine_tune_fm(model, params, label, ntrials=60)` function calls.
 This may, however, slightly decrease the resulting quality of FM.

+Alternatively, you can skip parameter tuning sections for long-running models and reuse previously found set of nearly optimal hyper-parameters.
+They are printed in the end of each section with model tuning.
+You can also find them in the [View optimal parameters](View_optimal_parameters.ipynb) notebook.